nicwest/site/content/pages/cv.md

 url: /cv/
 ---

-Senior python and go developer with 10 years of experience.
+Senior python (and others) developer with 11 years of experience.
 Versatile programmer, good mentor, and award winning eBook animator.
 [Read more...][about]

 History
 -------

-**2018 - present:** Lead Backend Developer @ Wayhome (previously Unmortgage)
+**2018 - present:** Technical Architect @ Wayhome (previously Unmortgage)
 *Wayhome aims to bridge the gap between renting and buying a home*

-* Backend infrastructure and services bootstrap.
+* Backend infrastructure and service bootstrap, development, maintenance, and end of life planning.
-* Hired and trained a small team of backend developers.
+* Hiring and training an ever expanding team of developers.
 * Oversaw and/or was directly involved in design and development of technical solutions to hundreds of business problems.
-* Tailored development process to fit business needs.
+* Tailoring development process to fit business needs.
-* Worked closely with product, data, operations and marketing teams.
+* Working closely with product, data, operations and marketing teams to solve business critical problems.
+* Negotiated and maintaining external supplier contracts.

 **2015 - 2018:** Senior Software Engineer @ Ingresso
 *Ingresso is a international aggregator for the  primary ticketing market*